 FOCRM gets "in gear" and sponsors or supports events at the mill site.We look forward to seeing you at one or all!

-In addition to these popular activities, the Colvin Run Mill site sponsors or hosts a wide variety of other programs, such as kids camps (including a "virtural camp"), scouting programs, tea tastings and tours of all four floors of the mill.
-For a complete list of events, check out the mill's Fairfax County Park Authority website (link below) or our Facebook "Events" page.
+In addition to the popular activities mentioned below, the Colvin Run Mill site sponsors or hosts a wide variety of other programs, such as kids camps (including a "virtual camp"), scouting programs, tea tastings and tours of all four floors of the mill.
+For a complete list of events, check out the mill's Fairfax County Park Authority website (link on "Read more") or our Facebook "Events" page.

 Grinding season begins in April.
 Grinding takes place on the 1st and 3rd Sundays of the month through October from noon to 3 p.m., conditions permitting.

 We’re running the mill like it’s 1811 when the mill was first operating.
 Fresh products, stone-ground on-site, are always available in the General Store.

 Call ahead if you want to be sure we will be grinding.
 703-579-2771 or click the link below.

 Visit historic Colvin Run Mill to learn about and participate in, the milling process from beginning to end.
 This one day, hands-on program will teach you how we clean, mill, and sift our grains using antique equipment.
 This program is for people interested in learning about milling, how it fits into the “Farm-to-Table” process, and getting a “behind the scenes” look at what we do at the mill.
 All participants get to take home a bag of what is milled during the class.
 Click on the link below for dates and registration details.